harsh2204/socketJoy/README.md

 ## Quickstart

 Download one of the pre-built binaries for your desired platform from [releases](https://github.com/harsh2204/socketjoy/releases/) and simply execute the binary to get the server up and running.

+To the run the server in debug mode, run the executable in a terminal with `-d` flag.

 ---